practicingruby/erlang-practice/JOURNAL.md

 rather than at the head of functions, they evaluate to true or false.
 Lots of details about guard semantics starting on pp64-65.
 I remember this being a somewhat complex feature of Erlang.

+## January 3, 2013

+* Guards are limited to a subset of Erlang expressions, and user-defined functions cannot be called from them.
+This is to ensure that guards remain side-effect free and will always terminate.

+* In guard expressions, semicolon means OR, and comma means AND.

+* andalso/orelse do short circuit boolean evaluation, and/or evaluates
+  both sides.

+* Like Ruby, Erlang has a very powerful case statement; it uses guards + patterns.

+* In erlang leaving out a catchall case in an if expression will result in an exception being raised.
+This is where a `true -> ...` guard comes in handy.

+* Rules for natural list building are on PE pp70, but previous examples (except for the quick sort one) didn't have the described problem.
+The rules are basically that you should always append to the head of a list, and if this results in your list being built backwards, then you can use `lists:reverse` to very efficiently swap the order.
+In other words, most uses of `++` can be avoided, at the occasional cost of clarity.
+The `odds_and_evens` example on pp71 shows lists that need to be reversed.

+* Accumulator on pp71 is an example of how to avoid processing a list multiple times, which is something I always seem to ignore in Ruby, but always show up in functional programming tutorials.
+For whatever reason, the concept of accumulators always seems pedantic and awkward to me, but I suppose it is useful to know the technique when optimization is needed.

+* With recursion being the main way of doing everything in Erlang, it does get tedious to define a trivial base case for each function, but I suppose it does make it easy to see what the final return type will be.